 Now, here’s your quick intro to the Ethereum Beginner’s guide.

 Firstly, there are two things — Ether (ETH) and Ethereum.
 You may not be doomed for not knowing the difference between the two, but it can make you sound stupid in front of someone.

 So let’s get that sorted.
 Ethereum is the blockchain network that introduced the world to real-life use cases of smart contracts and gave rise to decentralized applications (dApps) and decentralized finance (DeFi).
 Initially, blockchains were restricted to financial transactions, but Ethereum enabled developers to build all kinds of software applications and crypto tokens to power their ecosystem.
 In fact, Ethereum laid the cornerstone for what we today call the decentralized internet or Web3.

 Ether (ETH), on the other hand, is the native token of the Ethereum network.
 Ethereum supports a range of applications whereas Ether is the token that fuels all transactions within these applications.
-Every time you transact on an Ethereum-based application, you need to pay a fee (called gas) in ETH.
+Every time you transact on an Ethereum-based application through your Ethereum crypto wallet, you need to pay a fee (called gas) in ETH.
 Apart from that, you can also use ETH as a currency for making payments to anyone who accepts cryptos.

 If that’s not enough information to make you sound Ethereum-smart in front of your friends, we’ve got an Ethereum guide to quench your thirst.
 And to make sure you also keep nurturing your Ethereum prowess with time, here’s a list of resources to follow.

 DeFi is currently one of blockchain’s biggest innovations.
 And at the time of writing, there’s a mind-boggling 117.87 billion dollars invested across all decentralized finance applications.
 Of that, Ethereum’s dominance is over 73.34%.
 That’s just one of the many metrics that define the extent of innovation happening on the Ethereum blockchain.